Smriti0712/Java-project/README.md

 # Java-project
-DevelopED a REST API without a database
+Developed a REST API without a database